NeverMendel/Revolut-Analysis/README.md

 The script can plot similar charts to the two below.

-Click on either chart to be redirected to the interactive version.
+Click on either chart to be redirected to their interactive version hosted on GitHub pages.

 [![CHF example chart](./examples/CHF_chart.png)](https://nevermendel.github.io/Revolut-Analysis/balance_CHF.html)